Understanding Immunotherapy for Lung Cancer

 What are the limitations of immunotherapy for lung cancer?

-Doctors don’t yet fully understand why some patients respond well to immunotherapy and others don’t.
+Doctors don’t yet fully understand why some patients respond well to immunotherapy and others do not.

 Can immunotherapy drugs be combined or given with other cancer treatments?